Our Favorite Villages & Hotels in Provence-Alpes-Côte d’Azur

 Saint-Rémy-de-Provence

 Stylish Saint-Rémy is our favorite location in the Luberon area for wide-ranging shopping and many wonderful dining options.
 Originally home to Nostradamus, you see many noteworthy transplants and their Lamborghini’s and Ferrari’s parked throughout the streets!
-We enthusiastically suggest an excursion to nearby Glanum, the Greek and Roman archaeological ruins dating back to 30th-century BC.
+We enthusiastically suggest an excursion to nearby Glanum, the Greek and Roman archaeological ruins dating back to 30th century BC.
 Much of this ancient city’s ruins are still intact, a former thriving city complete with baths, forums, marketplaces, temples, and houses.

 Fontaine-de-Vaucluse